dineshgopal29/rag-to-riches/readme.md

 2. Navigate to "Model access"
 3. Request access to Anthropic Claude models
 4. Wait for approval (usually instant)
+5. For Knowledge Base: Set up your knowledge base in AWS Bedrock and note the KB_ID and FM_ARN

 ## 📞 Support

 For issues related to:
 - **AWS Bedrock**: Check AWS documentation or contact AWS Support
+- **Knowledge Base**: Verify your KB_ID and FM_ARN configuration
+- **Streamlit**: Check the console for error messages and ensure dependencies are installed
 - **OpenAI API**: Verify your API key and quota
 - **Code issues**: Check logs for detailed error messages

+## 🎨 Screenshots

+The AI Social Journal Q&A Bot provides a modern, interactive interface with:
+- Real-time chat with streaming responses
+- Conversation statistics and controls
+- Professional UI with sidebar navigation
+- Error handling and status indicators

 ## 📄 License